Mimoza Nestorova-Tomić: Early work

 The architectural career of Mimoza Nestorova-Tomić is summarized in the first volume of the 2004 encyclopedic publication Градителите во Македонија (City Builders in Macedonia), which covers the pioneering period of architectural production in the Republic of Macedonia.
 The author and editor of the publication, well known architect Georgi Konstantinovski, has structured the book such that each individual architect is represented on a double page spread, no matter their hierarchy or status, illustrating a socialist form of equality in representation.

 In the period between 1954 and 1962, after a brief period in the office of Drago Galić in Zagreb, Nestorova-Tomić pursued a series of study-related practical training in France (1957) and Britain (1960 funded by British Council), and in 1964 with her husband, Lyubomir Tomić, to the USA (New York, Berkeley, and Chicago).

 During this time Nestorova-Tomić worked with her husband on the design of the apartment block in Albert Einstein Street, in Skopje.

 Collaboration

 In 1964 Nestorova-Tomić joined the Institute of Urbanism and Architecture in Skopje where in a team with architectural conservationists, consultants, and engineers, she worked on the project for the reconstruction and restoration of the Stara Charshija (Old Bazaar), a large area of Ottoman urban morphology, including significant Ottoman architectural edifices, mosques and hamams, on the north side of the Vardar river at the foothills of the Kale Fortress, in Skopje.
 This was a key component of the reconstruction of Skopje.
-It was followed with the project on the restoration of the historical Ottoman structure of Sulei Inn.
-With the team of the architect, Arsovski, Nestorova-Tomić on the department store, ‘Skopjanka’ in Skopje.
+It was followed by the project on the restoration of the historical Ottoman structure of Sulei Inn.
+With the team of the architect, Arsovski, Nestorova-Tomić worked on the department store, ‘Skopjanka’ in Skopje.